Journal

 • consequence of delay

 Criteria should be stable throughout the conversation.
-If they change midstream, you are no longer evaluating options fairly.
+If they change after options are reviewed, the comparison is no longer honest.

 • what would trigger a revision

-For teams that keep revisiting major calls, Decision Cadence Beats Decision Drama is the next layer.
+For teams that need a recurring operating rhythm around this, Decision Cadence Beats Decision Drama is the next layer.

 TypeTypical SpeedStandardRevision Rule

-IrreversibleDeliberateHigher confidence + explicit downside mappingRevise only on pre-defined trigger
+IrreversibleDeliberateHigher confidence plus downside mappingRevise only on pre-defined trigger

 • Debating options before defining the decision.